How Motorcyclists Are Affected by Increased Distracted Driving in New Jersey

 Within that time period, you could essentially drive the length of a football field.
 If another person or vehicle crosses your path—especially a pedestrian, bicyclist or motorcyclist—they could all too easily wind up the victim of a distracted driving crash.

-Seeking Justice for Distracted Driving Damages
+Recovering Compensation for Distracted Driving Damages in New Jersey

 New Jersey is one of 14 states that ban the use of mobile hand-held devices for all drivers.
 Motorists can be pulled over by police and ticketed for using their phones behind the wheel.
 When drivers text, surf, livestream or even eat while driving, they are violating their duty to drive responsibly.
 This is a legal duty of care required of every driver.
 Therefore, those who are distracted are negligent drivers by definition.
-Motorcycle crash victims can work with a motorcycle accident lawyer to find out what they need to show to prove that a distracted driver is responsible for their injuries.
+Motorcycle crash victims can work with our motorcycle accident lawyer in NJ to find out what they need to show to prove that a distracted driver is responsible for their injuries.

 A New Jersey motorcycle crash attorney can work with you to obtain the evidence you need to seek compensation for your damages, which could include pain and suffering, lost wages, medical bills and other costs incurred as a result of the bike crash caused by the distracted driver.
 Since the other driver or their insurance company may try to deny being distracted or even blame you as a motorcyclist for your driving behavior, it is important to assemble all the proof you can.